The Ironic Spectator: Solidarity in the Age of Post-Humanitarianism

 The analysis of narrative aesthetics 149

 The authenticity eff ects of news: from narrative to database 164

 Post-humanitarianism as neoliberalism 179

 Conclusion: on being good 203

-Nominated for the ICA Outstanding Book Award
+WINNER of the 2015 ICA Outstanding Book Award

 "Chouliaraki qualifies as a high priestess of the representation of suffering and how we engage with distant others.
 She dissects with great clarity exactly what is taking place in this post humanitarian sensibility and how supporters are now being drawn in to apparently care and show solidarity with distant sufferers."